Leptoflavorgenesis: baryon asymmetry of the Universe from lepton flavor violation

 \textit{\textbf{Wash-in leptoflavorgenesis.}}\,---\,Now we shall study the generation of flavored $B-L$ charges $\Delta_f$ via the transport equations.
-Let us first consider the case without bias factors ($\mu_{\rm bias}^I =0$), while the initial electron charge is nonzero ($\mu^{\rm ini}_C \ne 0$ for $C = e$).
-Here, we note that nonzero $\mu_e$ implies some other nonzero $\mu_i$ to satisfy the conservation of hypercharge, which is implicitly taken into account in Eqs.~\eqref{eq:transport1-2} to \eqref{eq:transport2-3}.
+Let us first consider the case without bias factors ($\mu_{\rm bias}^I =0$), while the initial right-handed electron charge is nonzero ($\mu^{\rm ini}_C \ne 0$ for $C = e$).
 In this case, the electron charge is converted to $q_{\Delta_f}$ as described by the above transport equations.
 The resulting $q_{\Delta_f}$ is conserved at $T \lesssim T_{\ell \gamma/a}^{\rm dec}$.
 Taking into account Eq.~(\ref{eq:nb1}), we obtain a nonzero baryon charge.
 We dub this scenario wash-in leptoflavorgenesis.
 The initial electron charge is expected to be generated by some other mechanism, such as the Affleck--Dine mechanism with a $B-L = 0$ (\textit{e.g.}, $u_Ru_Rd_Re_R$) flat direction ~\cite{Affleck:1984fy,Dine:1995uk,Dine:1995kz}.
 Another possibility is axion-inflation with a strong Chern--Simons coupling~\cite{Adshead:2015kza,Adshead:2018oaa,Domcke:2018eki,Domcke:2019mnd}.
 We note that preexisting flavored $B-L$ charges, if any, are washed out by the LFV interactions at $T \gtrsim T_{\ell \gamma/a}^{\rm dec}$, and the results below are independent of the initial $\Delta_f$ charges.

 If the LFV interaction is strong enough, the parenthesis on the right-hand side of Eq.~(\ref{eq:transport2-2}) is forced to vanish.
 Here, note that the Yukawa (LFV) interactions enter (leave) equilibrium as the temperature drops.
-If the LFV process is decoupled while the electron Yukawa interaction is negligible, we obtain the result in the so-called strong wash-in regime,
+If the LFV process is decoupled while the electron Yukawa interaction is negligible, we obtain the result in the so-called strong wash-in regime, $\mu_{\Delta_\tau} = (79/213) \mu_e^{\rm ini}$.